Veterans, Thank You For Your Military Service

 How To Qualify For a VA Loan

-In order to take advantage of these amazing and exclusive benefits, you have to make sure that you are eligible to receive them.
+In order to take advantage of these amazing and exclusive benefits, you have to make sure that you meet the eligibility requirements.
 You could be eligible for a VA Home Loan if you meet one or more of the following requirements:

 - You have served 90 consecutive days of active service during wartime